mieky/timepie/README.md

 Features:
 - set custom duration
 - nicely visualize the remaining time
-- beep when done
+- beep when done (also from the background in desktop Chrome, Firefox)
-- works on Android / iOS too
+- works for the most part on Android / iOS too

 You can also pass the time via URL parameter, e.g.
 - minutes + seconds: http://mike.fi/timepie/#t=5m30s